shaadart/shaadart/README.md

-Artless Artist, Basic Animator, jackleg Engineer, layman Writer, Rookie Poet, Noob Chess-er, Student of Peace (list goes on and on)
+Artless Artist, Basic Animator, jackleg Engineer, layman Writer, Rookie Poet, Noob Chess player, Student of Peace (list goes on and on)

 I am trying to create a better world using Software Engineering,